 Nearly every industry is talking about how green their products are today, but how sustainable is your packaging?

 It’s an important question.
+And among the top print design trends in 2024.
 With an abundance of so-called “greenwashing” within the market, consumers are becoming better and better at identifying and supporting brands that are legitimately making meaningful change.

 Fortunately, there are several things you can do with packaging design to ensure your business is genuinely sustainable and wields a real, positive ecological impact.